arriIsHere/arri.gay/src/articles/productivity/index.md

 Going to start this out with a confession: motivation is something I still don't have figured out.
 There are though, a few things that have worked in my case.
 I hope they prove helpful for others as well.

+One is to do stuff in a "high energy" time of the day.
+High energy times for me are either morning or late at night.
+Generally I try to keep early morning as my dedicated high energy time and get as much done as I can, leaving the rest of the day for meetings.

+If there is still a task that requires extra motivation I try to follow the "dopa-menu" tactic described in [how to ADHD](https://youtu.be/-6WCkTwW6xg?si=Obb5kejM_t8tjIIe&t=112).
+It's helpful to have things in place that are healthy for generating motivation.
+For me taking a walk or watching a quick video that excites me helps get some motivation going.

 ## Burnout (don't do it!)
+But also, I've done it...a lot.
+Burnout is easy for Neuro-divergent people, it's so common that [burnout](https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/burnout/art-20046642) and [adhd](https://www.cdc.gov/adhd/diagnosis/index.html) have overlapping symptoms.

+Things that help me are setting mandated breaks.
+Putting a break on your calendar.
+I also have made sure I don't spend more than an hour or so on tasks without getting up for a quick breather.
+Using slackbot to remind myself to take a break is generally helpful.

+Long term burnout is a more tricky one.
+There isn't a logical rule for how long you should go before taking vacation.
+For me this is partly on vibes partly on "have you taken a week off in the last 6-months."
+If you get to the second one you need to schedule timeoff soon.
+You're getting to the bottom of the wick.